The Breed (2006 film)

-The Breed is a 2006 horror drama film that is directed by Nicholas Mastandrea.
+The Breed is a 2006 horror drama film that is directed by Nicholas Mastandrea and executive produced by Wes Craven.
 Having marked Mastandrea's directorial debut, the film features two brothers and their friends who travel to an island cabin the brothers inherited from their recently deceased uncle for a relaxing weekend getaway.
 However, the group is besieged by ravenous genetically enhanced dogs bred to kill at an abandoned training facility on the island.
 Critic reviews were generally negative.

 Plot

 A couple out sailing arrive at a small island, where the woman wanders off and stumbles across a fenced-off, seemingly abandoned compound and is attacked by unknown creatures.

 Later, brothers Matt and John travel by seaplane to the island for a week of fun and relaxation.
 The uninhabited island was owned by their late uncle, who built a cabin on it, and they are joined by three friends: Nicki, Sara and Noah.
 The friends find a puppy, who mysteriously growls at Noah and runs outside the cabin.
 John and Sara pursue him and are ambushed by an older, vicious dog who bites Sara.

 The following morning, the men are in the forest and encounter the man who came to the island at the beginning of the movie, who is now covered in blood.
 After he warns them about the dogs, a pack attacks and kills him.
 The group retreat to the cabin, and while Nicki is being attacked, John shoots an arrow at the dog but accidentally shoots through Nicki's calf.
 They are soon under siege by more dogs, one of which they impale with a fire iron.

 The friends decide they must leave the island, but dogs have surrounded the seaplane.
 Lacking options and means of communication, they wait, but the dogs chew through the plane's mooring ropes, setting it adrift.
 John attempts to swim to the plane, which is covered in dogs who pursue him, but he reaches the dock.
 The group retreats to the house, where Sara begins to display canine behavior.

 They decide to head to a storage shed and drive their uncle's Mercedes-Benz to the training compound to call for help.
 However, the car won't start, so they party through the night.
 After a power outage, Noah heads to the basement fuse box and is killed by dogs who have entered the house.
 Matt is bitten next, but he, John, Nicki and Sara hide in the attic, where they discover paperwork from the training compound and learn it was an Army facility to train attack dogs.